-- What is Engineer’s Council?
+- What is the Engineering Student Council?

 Engineer’s Council (E-Council) is the lead college-wide organization in charge of representing the student organizations and the students in the college of engineering.
 E-Council is in charge of coordination, communication and representation of student organizations as well as planning, coordinating and executing college-wide events such as the Fall Weenie Roast, Fall Community Service, Ringing of the Victory Bell, Homecoming, Spring Weenie Roast, Engineer’s Week and other events sponsored by E-Council.